 What interested me was the anthropological angle.
 Here is something I wrote earlier:

 “Julian Jaynes had written about the comparison of shame and guilt cultures.
-He was influenced in by E. R. Dodds (and Bruno Snell).
-Dodds in turn based some of his own thinking about the Greeks on the work of Ruth Benedict, who originated the shame and guilt culture comparison in her writings on Japan and the United States.
+He was influenced in by E. R. Dodds.
+Combined with the earlier philological work of Bruno Snell, Dodds in turn based some of his own thinking about the Greeks on the work of Ruth Benedict.
+She originated the shame and guilt culture comparison in her writings on Japan and the United States.
 Benedict, like Margaret Mead, had been taught by Franz Boas.
 Boas developed some of the early anthropological thinking that saw societies as distinct cultures.”

 Boas founded a school of thought about the primacy of culture, the first major challenge to race realism and eugenics.
 He gave the anthropology field new direction and inspired a generation of anthropologists.This was the same era during which Jung was formulating his own views.